jpravetz/epdoc-logger/README.md

 * file (specify path) - logs as a JSON array
 * [SOS Max](http://www.sos.powerflasher.com/developer-tools/sosmax/home/) - _SOS max is the POWERFLASHER Socket Output Server - a fast and helpful programmer tool with graphical user interface to display log messages for debugging purpose._
+ * SOS Max appears to not work on the latest version of Mac OS X.
-* line - A line buffer used for automatic testing
+* line - A line buffer/callback used only for automated testing
 * loggly - See [loggly.com](http://loggly.com).

-On startup the logger can wait for a transport to be initialized before logging, or it can being writing log messages immediately.
-By default the logger auto-starts and uses the Console Transport.
+On startup the logger can wait for a transport to be initialized before logging, or it can begin writing log messages immediately (if {@link LogManager#autoRun} is set.

-A call to ```setTransport``` call ```start``` to begin logging.
-Successfully setting the transport will also start writing log messages.
+By default the logger uses the Console Transport and must be started manually.

+If {@link LogManager#autoRun} is not set, then a call to {@link LogManager#start} or {@link LogManager#setTransport} will begin logging.
 Messages are buffered prior to the transport being intitialized, so prior to this event no messages will be lost.

 ### Logging to Console ###